DanEm95/DanEm95/README.md

 [![Software Engineer ](https://img.shields.io/badge/Software_Engineer-%f6f8fa?style=flat-square&color=f6f8fa&labelColor=f6f8fa&logoColor=black)](#)

 👨‍💻 **Code, ☕ Coffee, and Creative Solutions 🎯**
-As a future computer scientist specializing in application development, I am passionate about transforming complex requirements into elegant software solutions.
-I emphasize quality, efficiency, and creativity in every line of code.
-Whether I am hunting bugs or optimizing algorithms, I approach challenges with full commitment and, of course, a cup of coffee.
-My favorite "superpowers" are **C#**, **Python** and **OpenEdge ABL**, which I use to deliver successful projects.
+As a future computer scientist for application development it is my passion to transform complex requirements into elegant software solutions.
+In doing so, I put special emphasis on quality, efficiency and a pinch of creativity.
+Whether it is the hunt for bugs or the optimization of algorithms, I face every challenge with full commitment and a cup of coffee.
+Technologies like C#, Python, OpenEdge ABL and others are my favorite "super powers" to implement projects successfully.

 ---